-For all Candidates' Statements filed on or before August 10, 2012, the public review period is August 11, 2012 through August 20, 2012, 5:00 p.m.
-For all Candidates' Statements filed extended contests, the public review period is August 16, 2012 through August 24, 2012 at the Registrar of Voters office. §§ 10516, 13313 present a new Candidate's Statement of Qualifications.
-However, legislative candidates may purchase statement space in the pamphlet only if they have agreed to voluntary expenditure limits.
-If a candidate rejects the voluntary expenditure ceiling in the Primary Election but did not exceed the ceiling during that election, he/she may amend the Form 501 to accept the expenditure ceiling for the General Election.
-The amended Form 501 must be filed within 14 days following the Primary Election - no later than June 19, 2012, 5:00 p.m.
+However, legislative candidates may purchase statement space in the guide only if they have agreed to voluntary expenditure limits.
+If a candidate rejected the voluntary expenditure ceiling in the Statewide Direct Primary Election but did not exceed the ceiling during that election, he/she may amend the Form 501 to accept the expenditure ceiling for the General Election.
+The amended Form 501 must be filed within 14 days following the Primary Election - no later than June 19, 2018, 5:00 p.m.
+Gov't §§ 85601, 13307, Proposition 34, California Form 501 Instructions

-CANDIDATES IN RUN-OFF CONTESTS IN THE GENERAL ELECTION may resubmit the same statement or present a new Candidate's Statement of Qualifications.
-The Candidate's Statement accompanied by full payment must be submitted to the Registrar of Voters NO LATER THAN AUGUST 10, 2012, 5:00 P.M.
+CONGRESSIONAL CANDIDATES may re-submit the same Candidate's Statement as printed in the Statewide Direct Primary Election Voter Information Guide or present a new Candidate's Statement by August 10, 2018, 5:00 p.m.
+The Registrar of Voters' office will not automatically print the old statement in the General Election Voter Information Guide.
+The Candidate's Statement, accompanied by full payment of the cost estimate, must be submitted to the Registrar of Voters NO LATER THAN AUGUST 10, 2018, 5:00 P.M.
 FOR THE GENERAL ELECTION.

-A LEGISLATIVE CANDIDATE may re-submit the same Candidate's Statement of Qualifications as printed in the Presidential Primary Election Sample Ballot Pamphlet or
+The cost estimate for the General Election Candidate's Statement will remain the same as for the Statewide Direct Primary Election.